 (Derived from the CUAFA Statement on the Role of Diversity in MIT’s Educational Mission)

 Applications are accepted in December each year.
 Faculty review of applications begins in January, and candidates are generally sent offers of admission by mid- to late-February.
 Tuition and stipends for accepted students are generally supported by research assistantships, and students apply for and secure such assistantships from supervising faculty and researchers between March and September.
 The incoming class begins in September.

 Students who would like to apply for admission should do the following:

 - Complete the application online.
 The deadline is December 15.
 An application fee of $75 will be required to submit the application; however, you can create an account, prepare and review the application before paying the fee.
 Fee waivers can be requested from MIT’s Office of Graduate Education for U.S. applicants for whom this fee creates financial hardship.
 We strongly recommend starting the process early.
-The TPP online application will require you to submit a current resume, a cover letter, letters of recommendation, and a response to a supplemental question (pdf).
+The TPP online application will require you to submit a current resume, a cover letter, letters of recommendation, statement of objectives, and a response to a supplemental question (pdf).

 - Take the required tests: